SylvesterLi/MyOpenCVCode/README.md

 > In another way, this article should be read carefully : https://www.cnblogs.com/skyfsm/p/6879265.html
     which tells how to write code of boder detection.

+## Update 12 Straight Line Detection

+The full experience is recorded at here : https://segmentfault.com/a/1190000017257827

+---

 recently I am thinking of how to choose between ASP.Net and OpenCV.
 My company needs me to learn ASP.Net to build some websites, which is aimed to optimize workflow.